Ghana Travel Advice, Holiday Planning Tips and Travel Information

 Discover Ghana’s major cities during Ghana travel

 Here are Ghana’s cities that you won’t want to miss:

 Ghana’s capital city.
 The popular tourist destination boasts nightclubs, monuments, and hotels.
-It is also one of the most populous cities with a lot to offer.
+It is also one of the most populous cities with a lot things to do in Accra to offer.

 Kwame Nkrumah Mausoleum is one of the first things to visit in this City.
 Don’t forget to pay a visit to Independence-Arch, Artists Alliance Gallery, Oxford Street’s Global Restaurants, Makola Market, National Museum of Ghana, W.E.B Du Bois Memorial Center, Labadi Beach, Bojo Beach, Kokrobite Beach and Boabeng Monkey Sanctuary.

 Kumasi boasts the historical aspects of Ghana.
 It is the home of hat museum, Fort Kumasi, Kintampo Waterfalls, as well as Kumasi Cultural Centre.